resir014/resir014.xyz/src/content/etc/jekyll-and-tilde-town.md

 ---
-layout: "page"
+layout: 'page'
-title: "Jekyll and tilde.town"
+title: 'Jekyll and tilde.town'
 ---

 > This post has been moved to: